cloudera/livy/README.rst

 GET /batches
 ------------

-Return all the active batch jobs.
+Returns all the active batch jobs.

 Response Body
 ^^^^^^^^^^^^^